 Mark It In Pen

-A loving family will always be willing to adjust times and dates, but do your best to mark family time in ink.
-Of course, there are emergencies which may arise, but that shouldn’t be the norm.
+A loving family will always be willing to adjust times and dates but do your best to mark family time in ink.
+Of course, there are emergencies that may arise, but that shouldn’t be the norm.
 Mark your calendar in pen for the most important things – including time with your family.

 A Free Morning

 The day seems to have a way of “getting away from us.”
 If your schedule is flexible, try carving out some mornings to spend time at home here and there.
 If there is a snow day, holiday or some great summer day, reverse the schedule and open up space to hang out at home in the morning, then go to the office all afternoon.
 If the day’s work does get away from you, you will have already invested some meaningful time in the morning.